-Kristen Letts KovakSenior Associate Dean of Student Affairs: College of Fine Arts,
+Kristen Letts KovakSenior Associate Dean for Academics: College of Fine Arts,

 Her artworks investigate connections between visual, perceptual and cognitive patterning.
 Kovak uses surface articulations to explore the interplay of representation and abstraction—estranging the familiar and naturalizing the non-objective.
 “The complexity push[es] against the boundary where comprehensible becomes confusion.
 It remind[s] me of swimming in the ocean, where the destructive power of the water is always present in your mind, even when you feel capable of making it back to shore.”- Eric Lidji

 Her works have been exhibited in museums and galleries throughout the country.
 Most recently, she has had solo exhibitions at 707 Penn Gallery, 709 Penn Gallery, the Westmoreland Museum of American Art, St. Michael’s College, Ohio University, Penn State, Baum School of Art, and the Arts Club of Washington.
 Her paintings and drawings have been featured in more than fifty group exhibitions including the Williamsburg Art and Historical Center, Pittsburgh Center for the Arts, Wildling Art Museum, Arizona-Sonora Desert Museum, IUPUI, Muskegon Museum of Art, Museum of the Red River, and the Woodson Art Museum.

 Kovak’s curatorial projects examine common psychological, aesthetic, and intellectual questions underlying seemingly diverse artistic practices.
 Her recent projects at SPACE gallery (“Cataloguing Pattern”, “Degrees of Separation”, and “Identity Play”) share a characteristic interest in balancing opposing forces to arrive at harmonious states of disequilibrium.
 She highlights the work of artists who challenge social, political, and material norms.

 Her pedagogical research includes cross-disciplinary thinking, perception and representation, color theory, and aesthetic philosophy.
 She was awarded a Wimmer Faculty Fellowship from Carnegie Mellon’s Eberly Center for Teaching Excellence and Educational Innovation to study research-based methods in teaching creative risk taking.